 [Video begins.
 Animations play during the video.
 The animations demonstrate what the narrator is talking about, giving visual examples of the scenarios and information.]

-Narrator: "In the last video we talked about why there are rules, how the rules you need to follow will depend on the food you’re making or selling and suggested you use the ‘Where Do I Fit?’
-Tool to find the right rules that apply to you.
-The ‘Where Do I Fit?’
-Tool would have told you whether you need to register under a Food Control Plan or a National Programme.
+Narrator: "In the last video we talked about why there are rules, how the rules you need to follow will depend on the food you’re making or selling and suggested you use the ‘My food rules’ Tool to find the right rules that apply to you.
+The ‘My food rules’ Tool would have told you whether you need to register under a Food Control Plan or a National Programme.
 "What’s the difference?
 And what does that mean for me?", I hear you ask.
 That’s a great question.
 Both are fancy legal names for different sets of rules and each comes with different things you need to do to apply the rules.
 This video explains the difference between a Food Control Plan and a National Programme.
 Let’s take a closer look.

 "The main differences between Food Control Plans and National Programmes are that Food Control Plans require you to have written procedures for how you will manage food safety and suitability risk in your business.
 And National Programmes don’t.
 Food Control Plans are used by businesses where there are lots of potential food risks, like the bakery in the previous video.
 A Food Control Plan requires written procedures, because businesses using this plan are using technically challenging processes and products and managing lots of risks to make and sell safe and suitable food every time.

 "Keeping all of this information in your head at one time can be pretty hard so it’s best to write down and follow the steps each time to make sure you don’t forget something and make people sick.
 National Programmes apply to businesses where there are fewer potential risks, like the local dairy in the previous video.
 A National Programme doesn’t require written procedures as there are fewer risks or the processes are shorter and easier to learn and remember.